teamstrobe/watchlist/README.md

 # Watchlist

-Watchlist is a React.js demo, which communicates witht the TMDB API to search for movies and sync your watchlist.
+Watchlist is a React.js demo, which communicates with the TMDB API to search for movies and sync your watchlist.

 ## Get started